The Amber Spyglass: Critical reception

 The Amber Spyglass won critical acclaim and became the first children's book to win the Whitbread Book of the Year.
 It also won the British Book Awards, Children's book of the year, American Library Association Best Book for Young Adults, Parents' Choice Good Book Award, Horn Book Fanfare Honor Book, New York Public Library Book for the Teen Age and ABC Children's Booksellers' Choice, and became a New York Times Bestseller.

 Michael Dirda praised The Amber Spyglass as "an expertly paced and orchestrated novel."
 He notes Pullman's allusiveness: "In his acknowledgments Philip Pullman admits he has stolen material 'from every book I have ever read.'
 Besides finding hints of Paradise Lost and Blake's poetry, the astute will pick up echoes of the following: Christ's harrowing of hell, Jewish Kabbalah (the legend of the godlike angel Metatron), Gnostic doctrine (Dust, our sleeping souls needing to be awakened), the 'death of God' controversy, Perelandra, the Oz books (the Wheelers), Wagner's Ring of the Nibelungs (Siegfried's mending of the sword), Aeneas, Odysseus and Dante in the Underworld, the Grail legend and the wounded Fisher King, Peter Pan, Wordsworth's pantheistic 'Immortality Ode', the doctrine of the hidden God and speculation about the plurality of worlds, situational ethics (actions, not people, being good or bad), the cessation of miracles, Star Wars...and even Pullman's own early novel for adults, Galatea."
 He concludes by writing that "His Dark Materials is a novel of electrifying power and splendor, deserving celebration, as violent as a fairy tale and as shocking as art must be."

 In 2019, it was ranked sixth in The Guardian's list of the 100 best books since 2000.

 TV adaptation

 The third series of the joint BBC-HBO television adaptation of His Dark Materials, released in December 2022, mainly covers The Amber Spyglass.

+Audiobook

+An audiobook version narrated by Pullman and with a full cast was released in 2001.